mhausenblas/kube-rpi/README.md

 ubuntu@kube-rpi-node0:~$ curl -sfL https://get.k3s.io | K3S_URL=$k3s_server K3S_TOKEN=$k3s_token sh -
 ```

-Now we check on the control plane node (note: this command is issued from the host system,
-in my case the macOS-based one):
+Time to check on the control plane node (note: this command is issued from the host system, in my case the macOS-based one):

 ```sh
 $ ssh ubuntu@kube-rpi-cp kubectl get no -o wide